Make: A DIY Nature Explorer Kit (from a Shoebox!)

 And here’s my favorite part…look closely, and you’ll see we managed to make the whole thing out of common household supplies and some cleverly recycled items from the trash bin.
 From start to finish this project is an adventure in sustainable learning.

-Per the usual, I became slightly obsessed with making our trunk look like a proper mini replica of the real thing.
-As you can imagine, it turned into a bit more than your average 5-minute DIY.
 If you love the idea of this but don’t want to put in tons of time, don’t let my full process scare you away.
 There are so many ways to simplify the project, and you can take so many of these ideas and create a variation on ours.

 Save a spot in your trunk for our outdoor explorer printable pack or free printable leaf activity kit.
 Use it on a backyard safari, or pair it with an incredibly cool upcycled DIY bug observation box!

-For your own DIY nature explorer kit you’ll need:
+For your own DIY nature explorer kit, you’ll need:

-Note: We prefer to shop locally or use what we have at home, but this list contains either our own printable products, or Woodpeckers Crafts, Etsy, Blick Art Materials, and/or Amazon affiliate links for reference.
-As Amazon Associates, we make a small commission on qualifying purchases.*
+Note: We prefer to shop locally or use what we have at home, but this list contains Woodpeckers Crafts, Etsy, Blick Art Materials, Bookshop.org and/or Amazon affiliate links for reference.
+As affiliates (and Amazon Associates), we make a small commission on qualifying purchases.*

 BASIC SUPPLIES:

-• Leather cording (this is the kind I used) cotton rope, or similar
+- Leather cording (this is the kind I used), cotton rope, or similar

 OPTIONAL SUPPLIES: